 While it may seem that the generation gap is something that needs to be overlooked, it doesn’t have to be that way.
 Each generation brings a different benefit to the industry and has the power to influence positive change.
 In order for that to happen, it’s important to have an open mind and adopt change, like technology.

 But we have good news!
 It doesn’t have to be so scary.
-In this white paper we will dive into the path of adopting technology and how you can implement it in your own business practices.
+In this white paper by Trimble, we will dive into the path of adopting technology and how you can implement it in your own business practices.